GLOBAL MARKETS-World stocks higher as China boost lingers for now

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Reporting by Dhara Ranasinghe in London and Tom Westbrook in Singapore; Editing by Sharon Singleton)
+(Reporting by Dhara Ranasinghe in London and Tom Westbrook in Singapore; additional reporting by Alun John; Editing by Sharon Singleton and Chizu Nomiyama)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))